Works of Art in the South Chapel

 #48

-This scene shows the Parable of the Sower, a story that provides a moral lesson as taught by Jesus, and can be found in the Bible, Matthew 13:1.
-This tale warns people to heed the words of heaven, and describes the people who fail to do so as different seeds being planted by the Sower.
-The people who do not accept the word in their hearts and forget it are described as seeds in rocky soil that cannot grow beyond the rocks and wilt.
-The people who accept the word but care too much about wealth will be trapped in this turmoil and unable to grow, like the seeds that cannot grow past the thorny plants around them.
-The people who do take the word and understand it are like seeds that grow and produce crop in abundance.
+The Parable of the Sower is a story that provides a moral lesson taught by Jesus.
+Located in the book of Matthew 13:1, this story warns people to heed the words of heaven and describes the people who fail to do so as different seeds being planted by the Sower.
+The people who do not accept the words of heaven or care too much about wealth to truly accept it are described as seeds that cannot grow and wilt.
+The people who do take the word and understand it are like seeds that grow and produce crops in abundance.

 Artist: Tiffany Studios